automatic-controls/addon-dev-script/README.md

 | [*webaccess-api-addon*](http://repo.alcshare.com/com/controlj/green/webaccess-api-addon/) | *./modules/webaccess* |
 | [*xdatabase-api-addon*](http://repo.alcshare.com/com/controlj/green/xdatabase-api-addon/) | *./modules/xdatabase* |

 If you change the *WebCTRL* installation by manually editing *./config.txt* (relative to your local clone of this repository), then you should delete *./lib* to force dependency recollection.
+Feel free to browse your *WebCTRL* installation for dependencies that give access to other internal APIs if these defaults are insufficient.

 ## Keystore Management

 The generated 2048-bit RSA key-pair is valid for 100 years, uses SHA512 as the signature algorithm, and is stored under the alias *addon_dev* in *./keystore.jks*.
 You can also use a preexisting key-pair under the same alias.
 An obfuscation of the keystore password is stored in *./config.txt*.
 The obfuscation algorithm reverses the ordering and XORs each character code with 4. **THE KEYSTORE PASSWORD IS NOT ENCRYPTED; IT IS ONLY OBFUSCATED**.

 **Remark:** *WebCTRL* uses the same obfuscation algorithm in a few places I've found.
-Anyone can inspect the *JavaScript* in a *WebCTRL* login page to discover that operator passwords are obfuscated in this way before being sent to the server.
+Anyone can inspect the *JavaScript* in a *WebCTRL* login page to discover that operator passwords are obfuscated in this way before being sent to the server (of course, this is **not** a substitute for encrypting traffic with *HTTPS*).
 The *webserver.keystorepassword* entry from *./resources/properties/settings.properties* (relative to *WebCTRL*) is also obfuscated using the same algorithm.

 ## Compatibility Notes